menothe/react-task-app/README.md

 This is a simple React Task Application.
 I used a Sass preprocessor for styling the app.
 The code is transpiled using webpack with babel-loader.
 The app has also been adapted for mobile device use.
+This application has also accounted for mobile device compatibility.